ASP.NET vs ASP.NET Core

 If you are starting a new project and assembling a team from scratch, we definitely recommend going for a newer, core version.
 For one thing, it’s indeed improved.
 Developers who migrate from the .NET version to the Core all agree that the interface became a lot better.
 Even though getting used to the new feel takes some time, it’s definitely worth the struggle.

-Also, though .NET is still highly demanded on the market, the situation will shift for sure soon.
-Microsoft might discontinue the support of all versions altogether.
+Also, though .NET is still in high demand in the market, the situation will shift for sure soon.
+Microsoft might discontinue support for all versions altogether.
 It’s definitely better to be moving in sync with the official updates, which means using the Core version.

 The issue with the .NET Core: although this version will definitely soon become dominant on the market, it’s not the case yet.
-For now, the ecosystem is poorer, there are not that many educational resources, open-source add-ons, and recruiting an experienced .NET Core developer is a challenge.
+For now, the ecosystem is poorer; there are not that many educational resources or open-source add-ons, and recruiting an experienced .NET Core developer is a challenge.

 ASP.NET Core vs ASP.NET